A Man’s Guide to Buying (Festive) Lingerie November 26 2013

 Knickers are straightforward and the different options such as ‘skirted’ can be worked out quite easily.
 Sizing is obvious here as well – small, medium or large.
 As with any area of study though it’s the technical language you need to pick up.

-Slip – You should know what a slip is but they do come in either a short (Stephanie and Sarah) or a full length (Ann) – both classic examples of silk nightwear.
+Slip – You should know what a slip is but they do come in either a short or a full length (Ann) – both classic examples of silk nightwear.
 These are bias cut - meaning the silk is cut on the diagonal so the slip sits on the body for a flattering fit.
 Your significant other can use slips as nightwear or just for lounging round the house in luxury.

 Camisole – Can also be described as a babydoll.
 Basically a silk top that usually comes with matching knickers or shorts.
 You can’t really go wrong with this, especially if you tell her that she ‘always looks good in camisoles’.
 She’ll be so surprised that you even know what a camisole is that she’ll forget to ask how you came about this knowledge.